West Chester Campus

 The West Chester University (WCU) Undergraduate Social Work Department routinely conducts assessment of student learning.
 The department assessment plan was developed in accordance with WCU university-wide assessment policy and Council on Social Work Education (CSWE) accreditation requirements.

 Assessment of student learning provides insight into student competency.
 It also creates graduates prepared to meet the demands of high standards of excellence in the provision of social work services for the 21st Century.
 West Chester University is committed to assessment and has designated an Assessment Coordinator within each academic department to oversee administration of the department assessment plan.
-In 2008, CSWE revised its Educational Policy and Accreditation Standards (EPAS), shifting from outcomes to competency-based standards.
-The WCU Undergraduate Social Work Department likewise revised its assessment plan to reflect attempts to measure student competency in the 10 core Competency areas specified in the 2008 EPAS.
-These 10 areas include professional identity, ethics, critical thinking and information literacy, diversity, human rights and social and economic justice, research-practice, human behavior and the social environment, policy-practice, responding to context and the ability to engage, assess, intervene, and evaluate with individuals, families, groups, organizations, and communities (for a full description of the 10 core Competencies and 41 Practice Behaviors delineated under these 10 Competencies, see the CSWE 2008 EPAS).
-The current plan reflects this transition.
+In 2015, CSWE revised its Educational Policy and Accreditation Standards (EPAS), shifting from outcomes to competency-based standards.
+The WCU Undergraduate Social Work Department likewise revised its assessment plan to reflect attempts to measure student competency in the 9 core Competency areas.
+For a full description of the 9 Competencies see the CSWE 2015 EPAS.

-After faculty review and training on the 2008 EPAS, the WCU Undergraduate Social Work department implemented the current assessment plan in the 2009-2010 academic year.
-Outcomes measures used in fall, 2009 were replaced with a competency-based plan that was initially implemented in spring, 2010.
-The assessment plan included 3 key assessment measures still in use: the Competency Exam, the Senior Integration Paper (SIP) and Field Evaluation III.
-The Competency Exam consists of a written multiple choice exam completed in the spring of junior year prior to entering senior field placement.
-Students write the Senior Integration Paper (SIP) in the fall semester of senior year.
-The Field Evaluation III consists of the final field placement evaluation of the student’s performance during internship that is completed in the spring semester of senior year, usually the student’s final semester prior to graduation.
-Recent faculty discussions have centered on the addition of a fourth measure, the Policy-Practice project, to supplement policy-practice and research-practice competency.
+The assessment plan includes 3 key assessment measures in use: Implicit Curriculum, Senior Integration Paper (SIP) and the Field Evaluation III.
+Students write the Senior Integration Paper (SIP) in the spring semester of senior year.
+The Field Evaluation III consists of the final field placement evaluation of the student’s performance during internship that is completed in the spring semester of senior year.
+The Implicit Curriculum is administered to students in the final semester prior to graduation.